RobinSchmidt/RS-MET-Research/Projects/rsPy/ReadMe.txt

 C:\Users\Rob\Anaconda3\libs\python34.lib

-so that path must be added to the linker paths
+so that path must be added to the linker paths (or do we? try without..)

 todo: maybe at some stage, distribute it as a proper python module...maybe